tombra1984/EDA-of-/README.md

- Whereas Kern had the highest percentage of infections as compared to their population.
+ Whereas the County of Kern had the highest percentage of infections as compared to their population.

 ![Alt text](image-2.png)